-LCLT’s most recent housing neighborhood Common Ground received four major “green” awards for its architectural and energy elements, as well as spotlighted in the June 2010 issue of Builder magazine.
-See our News section for the stories.
+LCLT’s fourth neighborhood Common Ground received four major “green” awards for its architectural and energy elements, as well as spotlighted in the June 2010 issue of Builder magazine.

 Common Ground, completed in 2009, is a sustainable net zero energy project and received its award in part due to LCLT’s publication of the manual Land, Water, Energy, Resource Use: A System’s Approach.
 Features include straw bale construction with earthen plaster, rainwater catchment, solar hot water and a grid-tied solar electric system.
 This is a mixed-income development of 11 homes and 2 rental units along with an office/resource center.

 Lopez Community Land Trust (LCLT) began construction of Common Ground on June 4, 2007 as a demonstration project for replication.
 We produced affordable housing opportunities for Lopezians in a mixed income development of 11 homes and 2 rental units along with an office/resource center.
 The site location is on a seven-acre parcel owned by LCLT just off Lopez Road on Tuatara Road.